 Note: this competition is separate and distinct from the Department Clinical Audit Project (DCAP).
 The DCAP tends to focus on quality improvement within the workplace environment at mostly a departmental level.

-Authors of the top-ranking accepted abstracts will have the opportunity to give an oral presentation at the CAR Annual Scientific Meeting.
-Abstracts not selected for oral presentation will be asked to provide an electronic display of their abstract for online participant viewing.
+Authors of the top-ranking accepted abstracts will have the opportunity to give an oral presentation at the CAR ASM.
+Abstracts not selected for oral presentation will be asked to provide a digital display of their abstract.

 Who Can Present?

 Attending radiologists and trainees (fellows, residents, medical students).

 - Leadership: for example radiologists’ involvement in multidisciplinary consensus guidelines creation; these can be at the hospital, local, provincial or national levels.

 - Management: for example the role of radiologists in streamlining workflows for patients, technologists or interactions with support staff.
 Various collaborations with hospital management or health authorities that result in improved quality of care would be eligible for this category.